+Randall boasts a 3.542 cumulative GPA as a civil engineering major in Notre Dame's College of Engineering.
+He has been named to the Dean's List each of the last three semesters.
 Alex Coccia recently completed his second year with the Irish fencing program, putting together a 32-18 ledger in sabre.
 The Columbus, Ohio, native has twice earned second-team, all-Midwest Fencing Conference (MFC) honors after placing fifth at the event in '11 and sixth in '12.

 A member of the 2011 NCAA National Championship team, Coccia enjoyed a 20-7 record that season before heading overseas to teach the sport of fencing to underprivileged children in the country of Uganda during a six-week mission trip to Africa.

 He has participated in several other community service events in the Michiana area over his first two years, including the Walk for Down Syndrome, Juvenile Diabetes Research Foundation Walk (JDRF) and the Pediatric Christmas Party while also serving as the Progressive Student Alliance co-president.